Cabinet meets to decide on new Level 5 curbs to counter ‘exponential’ rise in Covid-19 cases

 St James Hospital, Dublin, on Tuesday.
 The hospital was the first to administer the Covid-19 vaccine in Ireland.
 Photograph: Collins

-The Cabinet is meeting to decide on whether to move the country to full Level 5 restrictions with Taoiseach Micheál Martin due to address the country later in the day.
+The Cabinet is meeting to decide on whether to move the country to full Level 5 restrictions with Taoiseach Micheál Martin due to address the country at 6pm.

 The unscheduled meeting comes after the State reported its highest number of daily Covid-19 cases (1,546) on Tuesday, since the start of the pandemic.

-The meeting was hastily arranged yesterday following what was described as an “exponential” increase in the number of cases, the highest number of hospitalisations since May and a massive rise in referrals of suspected cases in the past week.
+The meeting was hastily arranged on Tuesday following what was described as an “exponential” increase in the number of cases, the highest number of hospitalisations since May and a massive rise in referrals of suspected cases in the past week.

 Minsters said they expected numbers to continue to grow sharply over the coming days reflecting increased social contacts at Christmas.
 “This is perhaps the most dangerous moment for the country since Covid-19 began,” said one Minister, speaking on the basis of anonymity.